ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
 Dedicated and detail-oriented recent U of M graduate with a strong work ethic and a passion for maintaining cleanliness and organization.
 Offering meticulous attention to detail, effective problem-solving skills, and a profound dedication to creating a safe and harmonious environment.
-Seeking to contribute my passion for cleanliness and maintenance to the role of Cleaning Associate, ensuring a conducive atmosphere for residents alike.
+Seeking to contribute my passion for cleanliness and maintenance to the role of Housekeeper, ensuring a conducive atmosphere for students and staff alike.

 -----
 ### Education